damontic/hello-hippo-iac-cicd/README.md

 ```

 ### Picking ways to serve websites in AWS
-The following are the ways that came up to my mind:
+The following are the ways that came to my mind:
 - ECS
 - EC2 with Docker installed containing some simple scripts for managing the applications
 - EKS (but given our meeting, I decided not to follow this path)